ryanpfalz/azure-sql-mi-devops/README.md

 #### Deploying the SQL Managed Instance

 - Deploy the SQL Managed Instance with Terraform by running the `Terraform-Deploy-SQL-MI` GitHub Action.
 This action will take up to 30 minutes to run.
 This will create a Managed Instance server and database.
+- After the SQL Managed Instance is deployed, there are some additional one-time setup steps that need to be taken to prepare the solution for deployment.
+The first step is to create a new variable in the repository that will be used to store the FQDN of the SQL MI.
+This value is generated as an output of the `Terraform-Deploy-SQL-MI` workflow.
+  - After running `Terraform-Deploy-SQL-MI`, navigate to the `Actions` tab in the repository, and select the `Terraform-Deploy-SQL-MI` workflow.
+Then, select the most recent run of the workflow, and navigate to the `Terraform Outputs` section.
+Copy the value of the `sql_mi_fqdn` output.
+  - In your Actions Variables

 #### Connecting the Self-Hosted Runner to the SQL Managed Instance